 "And as it is appointed unto men once to die, but after this the judgment" (Heb.9:27).

+From the time when men were denied access to the Tree of Life they have died physically and that death happened irregardless of anyone's personal sins.
 From all of this we can know that the death in "bold" in the following verse is in regard to a spiritual death and not a physical death:

 "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned" (Ro.5:12).